google/pigweed/pw_rpc/nanopb/docs.rst

 Generated code API
 ==================
-Take the following RPC service as an example.
+All examples in this document use the following RPC service definition.

 .. code:: protobuf